TeenLife Virtual Gap Year Fairs for 2021Posted June 30, 2021, 5:44 pm by

 - The School of the New York Times

-College Year in Athens (CYA) offers a COVID-conscious, 10-week program where participants can explore the relationship between ancient Greek and modern-day practices by joining an archaeological dig.
+College Year in Athens (CYA) offers a COVID-conscious, 10-week program.
+Participants can explore the relationship between ancient Greek and modern-day practices by joining an archaeological dig.
 You can expect to experience working in a lab, artifact processing, restoration, preservation, and so much more.
 Interested in hearing more about CYA’s overseas, in-person, and COVID-safe gap program?
 Make sure you listen to the College Year in Athens’s December 2020 TeenLife presentation.

 City Year is a member of the AmeriCorps national service network and is part of the effort to bring aid and assistance to students from under-resourced schools.
 Participants will help schools identify kids who have the greatest need, offer individual tutoring, support teachers in their classrooms, and so much more.
 Participants will receive a living stipend, health insurance, relocation support, and many other supportive services to help them through their time in City Year.
 To find out more about the program and how to sign up, check out City Year’s December 2020 TeenLife presentation.